psyducc/aktivitasatm/README.md

 # Cleaning Data Aktivitas ATM Tahun 2020
-As a part of techincal assignment of job recruitment.
+As a part of technical assignment of job recruitment.